recursehex/Hybrid/docs/control-flow.md

 - The loop variable is scoped to the loop body
 - The loop variable type must match the collection element type
-- Currently, foreach loops are parsed but code generation is pending
+- Foreach loops support `break` and `skip` statements
+- Arrays are automatically sized based on their initialization
+- Loop variable is a copy of the array element

 ## Implementation Details